 These visionary leaders not only had a dream, they also created the structure to turn their dream into reality.
 The founders had been inspired with the idea of starting the Club as a result of their work together on the Chicago World’s Fair of 1893, also called the Columbian Exposition, in honor of the 400th anniversary of Columbus’s discovery of America.
 (The Exposition failed to open on time in 1892, but the theme remained.)

-The Cincinnati Woman’s Club continues to promote social, educational, and artistic growth in the community.
+The Cincinnati Woman’s Club continues to promote educational, philanthropic, and artistic growth in the community.
 Among some early successes of the Club were the introduction of neighborhood playgrounds and the establishment of school gardens.

-The purpose of the Cincinnati Woman’s Club is expressed in its motto:
+The purpose of The Cincinnati Woman’s Club is expressed in its motto:

 Let us be such as help the life of the future.